Last updated on June 4, 2026

 Thespian's Stage

-Like Vesuva, Thespian's Stage sees play in decks like Dark Depths because you can copy the land without the counters, allowing you to have a 20/20 Marit Lage faster than normal.
+Thespian's Stage sees play in decks running Dark Depths because you can copy the land without the counters, allowing you to create a 20/20 Marit Lage faster than normal.
 Otherwise, you can copy a utility land you like, or even a 5-color fixing land like Reflecting Pool.

 #29.
 Vesuva